 Directors' fees and fees for committee work are set by the Annual General Meeting, based on the state's ownership policy.

-For the work in the Audit Committee and the Remuneration Committee, the Chairman of the respective Committees receives a fee of SEK 60 000 and the Directors of the respective Committees receive a fee of SEK 45 000 per Director.
+For the work in the Remuneration Committee, the Chairman receives a fee of SEK 60 000 and the Directors receive a fee of SEK 45 000 per Director.

 No fee is received by Directors employed at the government offices or to employee representatives.

-For information on Directors' fees in 2015, see Note 53 to the consolidated accounts in the Annual and Sustainability Report.
+For information on Directors' fees in 2017, see Note 46 to the consolidated accounts in the Annual and Sustainability Report (PDF 6 MB).

 Compensation of senior executives

-Vattenfall AB applies the Swedish Government Offices' "Guidelines for terms of employment for senior executives in state-owned companies.
+Vattenfall AB applies the Swedish Government Offices' guidelines for remuneration and other terms of employment for senior executives in state-owned companies.
 These guidelines form part of the Swedish State's ownership policy.

 Vattenfall does not pay any variable compensation to senior executives.

-Remuneration for the CEO and other senior executives, and compliance with the guidelines set by the 2015 Annual General Meeting for compensation of senior executives are described in more detail in the Annual and Sustainability Report, Note 53 to the consolidated accounts.
+Remuneration for the CEO and other senior executives, and compliance with the guidelines set by the 2016 and 2017 Annual General Meetings are described in more detail in the Annual and Sustainability Report, Note 46 to the consolidated accounts.